Jackknife inference with two-way clustering: Simulation Experiments

-Since some of the tests tend to over-reject and others tend to under-reject under the null hypothesis, it is inevitable that the former will appear to have more power than the latter. \Cref{fig:7} shows power functions for all eight tests.
+Since some tests tend to over-reject and others tend to under-reject under the null hypothesis, it is inevitable that the former will appear to have more power than the latter. \Cref{fig:7} shows power functions for all eight tests for a particular case.
 The functions never cross, so there is nothing surprising here.
 For every alternative, the ranking of the tests by power is identical to their ranking by rejection frequencies under the null hypothesis.
-Thus the fact that all of the CV$_{\tn1}$ tests appear to be more powerful than any of the CV$_{\tn3}$ tests simply reflects that the former are over-sized under the null.
-In this experiment, the power functions for CV$_1^{(\max)}$ and CV$_3^{(\max)}$ are indistinguishable from those for CV$_1^{(3)}$ and CV$_3^{(3)}$, respectively.
+Thus the fact that all of the CV$_{\tn1}$ tests appear to be more powerful than any of the CV$_{\tn3}$ tests simply occurs because the former are over-sized under the null.
+In this experiment, the power functions for CV$_1^{\tk(\max)}$ and CV$_3^{\tk(\max)}$ are indistinguishable from those for CV$_1^{\tk(3)}$ and CV$_3^{\tk(3)}$, respectively.
 All the tests evidently reject with probability one when $\beta_1$ is sufficiently large.

+We did not explicitly study coverage of confidence intervals, because inverting tests that over-reject must yield intervals that under-cover, and \textit{vice versa}.
+Similarly, inverting tests with higher power will produce shorter intervals than inverting tests with lower power.
+In these experiments, only the tests based on CV$_3^{\tk(3)}$ and CV$_3^{\tk(\max)}$ have approximately correct rejection frequencies, so only intervals based on them will have approximately correct coverage.
+Although it would be possible to obtain shorter intervals by using other standard errors, any such intervals would be misleadingly short.